OZmanSuliman/cryptocurrencies/README.md

 Currently there is not much in the unit test, but the app is developed in a a generic way which makes its testablity high.

-#### Architecture Reduction
-There is a small part of the code isn't placed in the right components, by restrucuring the code the architecture will be more Ideally.

 #### Design Pattrens
 Add factory pattern to manage the services, which will make the code cleaner and more readable